mvolkmann/blog/src/prolog.md

 {% aTargetBlank "https://swish.swi-prolog.org", "SWISH" %}.

 Enter facts and rules in the left pane.
-Enter a question in the lower-right pane.
+Enter a query in the lower-right pane.
-Press the "Run!" button or ctrl-return to execute the question.
+Press the "Run!" button or ctrl-return to execute the query.

 ## Exiting